Defend Your Right to Minimum Wage or Overtime Payment

 Enforcing Minimum Wage and Overtime Laws in the United States

 The FLSA allows workers to file a lawsuit to recover minimum wage or overtime pay.
-From the date of the filing of a lawsuit, the employee can recover two years of owed overtime or minimum wage going backwards from the date of the lawsuit filing.
+From the date of the filing of a lawsuit, the employee can recover two years of owed overtime or minimum wage going backward from the date of the lawsuit filing.
 If the violation was a “willful” filing, the employer can recover up to three years of owed minimum wage or overtime pay under the FLSA.

 Making a Case for Lost Wages in Georgia